ovska/FlameCsv/src/Core/Properties/README.md

 - Fixed unreachable code warnings in some source generated enum byte converters
 - Fixed potential parsing error when reading broken data on ARM64 platforms
 - Fixed potential layout bugs on certain architestures when caching type materializers with headers
+- Fixed delimiters sometimes not being written with `CsvWriter<T>` when writing full records
 - Increased default buffer sizes from 4K to 16K (and 32K for file I/O)

 ## 0.3.1